-Set the attenuator to the patient's MCL.
+Set the attenuator to the client's MCL.

-Instruct the patient carefully.
-Explain to the patient that you will turn the volume up gradually.
-The patient needs to tell you when they can no longer tolerate the sound, even for a few seconds.
-Look for the "crows feet" to appear around the patient's eyes.
+Instruct the client carefully.
+Explain to the client that you will turn the volume up gradually.
+The client needs to tell you when they can no longer tolerate the sound, even for a few seconds.
+Look for the "crows feet" to appear around the client's eyes.